avikt18/video-player/README.md

 3.Play Videos.
 4.See user video history.

 *** CRUD operations will not persist after a reload as resources will not be really updated on the server but they will be faked as if because of JSON placeholder.
+To persist changes run json-server locally.

 ## Available Scripts

+To run json-server on your local machine:
+### `json-server --watch db.json`

 To start the app in dev mode you can run the command:
 ### `npm start`

-This app uses json-server as the mock backend.